 Each year, we invite organizations to apply for our mini-grants to help finance and support creative events in their communities that integrate the arts, care for the environment, community participation, and participatory science.
 All applicants will receive free training, materials, and resources to bring their ideas to life; including proposals that we are unable to fund.
 Organizations that work with underserved and under-resourced communities are strongly encouraged to apply.
 No experience with birds required.
 The mini-grants range from $100 to $750.

 Applications for 2020 mini-grants is closed.
 We are now in the selection process.
 The list of winning organizations will be announced on February 7, 2020.

-- hold a Celebrate Urban Birds event or project
+- Hold a Celebrate Urban Birds event or project in 2020 that:

-- collect data by participating in the 10-minute Celebrate Urban Bird citizen science activity
+- Collects data by participating in the 10-minute Celebrate Urban Bird citizen science activity

-- distribute Celebrate Urban Birds kits (with posters, seeds for planting, and more)
+- Distributes Celebrate Urban Birds kits (with posters, seeds for planting, and more)

 - Stay in direct contact with Celebrate Urban Birds staff to understand the requirements, payment, and necessary documentation for the mini-grant

 - Submit a brief report about the event, activities, and goals, and share photos with the necessary permission of participants

 The mini-grant application is simple and easy to complete.
 You don’t need to know how to write proposals to apply.
 All we ask is that you answer our questions about how you’d like to organize your event, where and when you’d like to hold it, and who will participate.